xbeat/Machine-Learning/README.md

 Understanding Merging in Pandas

 Merging in Pandas is often misunderstood, but it's a powerful tool for combining datasets.
 It allows you to join DataFrames based on common columns or indices, similar to SQL joins.
 Let's explore the different types of merges and their applications.

+## Marginal Likelihoods and Bayes Factors for Bayesian Model Comparison

+Marginal Likelihood Fundamentals

+The marginal likelihood represents the probability of observing data under a specific model by integrating over all possible parameter values.
+This fundamental concept forms the backbone of Bayesian model comparison and selection methods in statistical inference.

 ## Choosing the Right Statistical Test for Your Data